 Examine the Suit Carefully

-"If you've got some pieces that are glued, the suit may not last as long as you would like," Lubarsky explains.
+Once your suit arrives, it's important to take a close look at the material, Lubarsky says.
+Look at the stitching on the lapel, armholes, and trousers to see whether the material is stitched or glued together.
+"If some pieces are glued, the suit may not last as long as you would like," Lubarsky explains.
 "Glue will break down from the heat of dry cleaning."
 If you buy a suit that uses glue, or one that's completely stitched, keep that in mind; the brand will likely use this practice for other styles, and these details can inform your future purchases.

-This feature was originally published in 2009.
+This feature has been updated since it was originally published in 2009.

 Related dealnews Features: